MarkRBest/markrbest.github.io/_posts/2020-12-01-classifying-returns.md

 ## Fitting an HMM

-Given we have this assumption in regards to the return distribution in each state can we fit a HMM to be used online?
+Given we have this assumption in regards to the return distribution in each state can we fit an HMM to be used online?
-Using the [hmm learn][hmmlearn-lib] library this is easy to do even if the emission distribution is non gaussian.
+Using the [hmm learn][hmmlearn-lib] library this is easy to do even if the emission distribution is non-gaussian.
-By overriding the HMM base class to be able to calculate the log likelihood for the various different distributions allows the data to be easily fit.
+By overriding the HMM base class to be able to calculate the log-likelihood for the various distributions allows the data to be easily fit.

 {% highlight python %}
 from scipy.stats import skewnorm, norm